 Anna Boyd Reed Scholarship

-Arnold/Isabelle/Rupert Marks Scholarship
+Marks Family Scholarship

 Kenneth Olsen Scholarship

-Theatre Alumni Gift Scholarship
+Theatre Arts Alumni Gift Fund Scholarship

 Jack Watson Memorial Scholarship

 Awarded to students admitted to the Theatre in London Program, aimed to diversify opportunity and support for excellent students in special financial need.
+Recipients include graduate or undergraduate students enrolled in Theatre in London.

 The Very Little Theatre Scholarship

 Awarded to students who have demonstrated outstanding work in any area of theatre production, with preference towards those who have worked with Very Little Theatre in performance or production.
-Faculty send nominations to Very Little Theatre for selection.

 College of Arts and Sciences Scholarships